-'Shelter' Gift Card
+'Shelter' Greetings Card

 A quality standard size A6 card and envelope.
 The card is blank inside for your message.